What can you recycle at our centres?

 §Computers and laptops brought to the site will not be securely destroyed.
 If you are concerned about personal data on your machine it is strongly advised that you remove any hard-drives and securely destroy them before recycling them at our sites.

 What else can I bring to the centres?

 You can bring other household waste to our centres (e.g. mattresses, sofas, garden furniture etc) but we are unable to recycle it at present.

 Herbivore (i.e. guinea pigs, rabbits, hamsters) pet bedding

-One bag of bedding (natural materials/fibre only) from herbivore pets can be recycled in the green waste skip, but any extra bags will have to be deposited in the landfill skip.
+One bag of bedding (natural materials/fibre only) from herbivore pets can be recycled in the green waste skip, but any extra bags will have to be deposited in the non-recycling skip.

-We accept bedding waste generated from other domestic pets which should be deposited in the landfill bin, but we will not accept such waste from commercial animal breeders.
+We accept bedding waste generated from other domestic pets which should be deposited in the non-recycling bin, but we will not accept such waste from commercial animal breeders.

 Dog and cat faeces

 You can deposit up to one carrier bag sized amount of dog or cat faeces at any one visit.
-This must be double bagged, sealed and placed in the landfill bin only.
+This must be double bagged, sealed and only placed in the skip for non-recyclable waste.